Skip to main content

 • atmosphere

-• “At some point the game mostly loses its atmosphere and horror though because you realize there's literally only like 3 different enemies that can actually kill you and their AI isn't that good; you can also outrun them if there's even a single corner, so they just become a nuisance.”
+• “At some point the game mostly loses its atmosphere and horror because you realize there are only about three different enemies that can actually kill you, and their AI isn't very good.
+You can outrun them with just a single corner, making them more of a nuisance.”

 • graphics

-• “Visuals: 10/10, the use of colors was very expressive for the moments of horror, greatness, or emotion.”
+• “Visuals: 10/10, use of colors was very expressive for the moments of horror, greatness, or emotional.”

-• “I love this game because of the creepy environment and amazing graphics; they blend so well together, and when you're running from monsters, it creates a great balance for quality of life.”
+• “I love this game because of the creepy environment and amazing graphics; it blends so well together and when you're running from monsters it balances quality of life very well.”

 • “The visuals are stylish and fit the mood perfectly, and the sound design pulls you right into the world.”